calmm-js/partial.lenses/README.md

 The above equations mean that `x => L.get(iso, x)` and `y => L.set(iso, y, undefined)` are inverses of each other.

+That is the general idea.
+Strictly speaking it is not required that the two functions are precisely inverses of each other.
+It can be useful to have "isomorphisms" that, when written through, actually change the data structure.
+For that reason the name "adapter", rather than "isomorphism", is sometimes used for the concept.

 #### Operations on isomorphisms